The galaxy formation origin of the lensing is low problem: catalogue

 \subsection{Sample selection and properties}

 The analysis of GC and GGL measurements from BOSS galaxies provides the best observational estimates of the \lil problem.
 Out of these GGL measurements, those around galaxies from the low redshift sample of the BOSS survey \citep[LOWZ;][]{eisenstein2001_SpectroscopicTargetSelection}, which targeted luminous red galaxies (LRGs) at $z<0.4$, show the greatest consistency among lensing surveys \citep{leauthaud2022LensingBordersBlind}.
 Motivated by this, we investigate the origin of the \lil problem using a galaxy sample from the \tng simulation mimicking the properties of LOWZ galaxies.
-Note that the \tng simulation captures the colours and clustering of LRGs with remarkable precision \citep{Nelson2018a} and presents enough volume for clustering studies.
+Note that the \tng simulation captures the colours \citep{Nelson2018a} and clustering \citep{Springel2018} of LRGs with remarkable precision and presents enough volume for statistically-significant studies.

 To build this mock catalogue, the \bosstng sample in what follows, we first transform the publicly-available, rest-frame magnitudes of \tng galaxies at $z=0$ to observed-frame fluxes at $z=0.3$, which approximately corresponds to the median redshift of LOWZ galaxies.
-We do not use \tng data at $z=0.3$ because the number of LOWZ-like galaxies inside the \tng box at that redshift is too low for clustering studies.
-Nonetheless, this limitation does not prevent us from studying the \lil problem because it is approximately redshift independent \citepalias[e.g.,][]{lange2019_NewPerspectivesBOSS, amon2022ConsistentLensingClustering}.
+We use $z=0$ data because the number of LOWZ-like galaxies inside the \tng box at $z=0.3$ is quite limited, making GC and GGL measurements too noisy.
+Nevertheless, this election should not affect our findings as observational studies find that the \lil problem is approximately redshift independent \citepalias[e.g.,][]{lange2019_NewPerspectivesBOSS, amon2022ConsistentLensingClustering}.
+We further discuss this issue in \S\ref{sec:lil_origin}.

 We continue by perturbing observed-frame fluxes with Gaussian errors reproducing the level of photometric uncertainties affecting LOWZ galaxies.
 After that, we measure the position of \tng galaxies along and across the red sequence in the \{$g-r$, $r-i$\} plane, which we identify by performing a linear fit to the colours of quenched galaxies with $\logMstar>9.5$: